Lacerations - liquid bandage

 Skin adhesives; Tissue adhesive; Skin cut - liquid bandage; Wound - liquid bandage

 Applying and Caring for a Liquid Bandage

-With clean hands or a clean towel, wash the area of the cut with cold water and soap.
-Dry with a clean towel.
+With clean hands or a clean towel, wash the cut and surrounding area thoroughly with cold water and soap.
+Dry with a clean towel or gauze pad.
 Make sure the site is completely dry.

 - Create a seal by gently bringing the cut together with your fingers.

 - Apply the liquid bandage over the top of the cut.
 Spread it from one end of the cut to the other, covering the cut completely.